What Is A Millennial? Statistics, Demographics, Tips On How To Market To Them

-How To Market To The World’s Largest Subset Of Consumers, Millennials "Gen Y"
+How To Market To The World’s Largest Subset Of Consumers, Millennials "Generation Y"

-Unlike native internet users (Gen Z) or those of the Gen Y generation who grew up with television and print advertising, millennials have a leg in both worlds.
+Unlike native internet users (Gen Z) or those of the Generation Y generation who grew up with television and print advertising, Millennials have a leg in both worlds.
 As such, they’re known for being extremely difficult to market to.

-Global millennial spending power is expected to grow to $3.3 trillion this year, meaning Gen Y or millennials is an essential demographic for brands of all types to reach.
-In the following post, we’ll define what a millennial is, outline the four characteristics unique to the millennial generation, and provide tips for successfully marketing to millennials, a financially empowered demographic\.
+Global millennial spending power is expected to grow to $3.3 trillion this year, meaning Generation Y or Millennials is an essential demographic for brands of all types to reach.
+In the following post, we’ll define what a millennial is, outline the four characteristics unique to the millennial generation, and provide tips for successfully marketing to Millennials, a financially empowered demographic\.

 What Is A Millennial?

-Generational divisions aren’t exact but according to Pew Research Center, millennials — aka Gen Y — are people between the ages of 21 and 36 and born between 1981-1996.
-Gen X is the group immediately preceding Gen Y and is generally thought to include those born between 1965-1980.
-Gen Z follows Gen Y and includes those born in the late 1990s-mid 2000s.
+Generational divisions aren’t exact but according to Pew Research Center, Millennials — aka Generation Y — are people between the ages of 21 and 36 and born between 1981-1996.
+Gen X is the group immediately preceding Generation Y and is generally thought to include those born between 1965-1980.
+Gen Z follows Generation Y and includes those born in the late 1990s-mid 2000s.